 Specific duties may depend in part on area of specialization, such as human development, learning sciences or school psychology.
 For example, a school psychologist might provide counseling services to students and work with teachers and parents to resolve issues a student is experiencing.
 School psychologists also might work with students who have learning disabilities or those who have behavioral or social problems, ADHD or autism.

 Educational psychologists also might work with agencies like the U.S. Department of Education to help develop education-related regulation.
 They might conduct university studies evaluating various educational tools and techniques, as well as dealing with issues of diversity and culture in the classroom.

 Salaries vary depending on employer and specialization.
 In May 2020, the BLS reported that clinical, counseling or school psychologists in the 90th percentile or higher earned $138,550 or more per year, whereas the bottom 10th percentile earned $46,410 or less per year.
 Those working specifically in elementary and secondary schools earned an average wage of $79,820 annually.

 Outlook for an Educational Psychologist

-The BLS notes a favorable occupational outlook for clinical, counseling and school psychologists, with job opportunities expected to grow much faster than average between 2018 and 2028.
+The BLS notes a favorable occupational outlook for clinical, counseling and school psychologists, with job opportunities expected to grow about as fast as the average between 2019 and 2029.
 School psychologists were expected to be in demand due to increased awareness of issues such as bullying and the growing need for student counseling.
 The BLS also reported that job prospects would be best for applicants who hold a doctoral degree in school psychology from a top university.

 An educational psychologist can work with all types of students, assisting them in reaching their academic potential.
 They may also choose to research and improve education programs and strategies.
 Most educational psychologists need a doctorate, and either licensure or certification may be mandatory, depending on the state.